The Ricci flow on surfaces with boundary: Proof of Theorem

 Corollary \ref{curvatureestimate} shows that along any sequence of times we can take a blow up limit since for any sequence of times, the curvature is blowing up at maximal rate (i.e. $\sim \frac{1}{T-t}$).
 By the arguments following Proposition \ref{blowuplimits} this blow up limit is a round homotetically shrinking sphere.
 This proves the following theorem. \begin{theorem} Let $\left(M,g_0\right)$ be a compact surface with boundary, of positive scalar curvature and such that the geodesic curvature of $\partial M$ is nonnegative, and let $\psi$ be as in the statement of Theorem \ref{maintheorem}.
 Then, the solution to the Ricci flow (\ref{flow}) with initial condition $g_0$ blows up in finite time $T$, and for the scalar curvature $R$ we have that

 As a consequence, under the corresponding normalized flow we obtain that

 \end{theorem}

-Since one can produce bounds on the derivatives of the curvature from bounds on the curvature, and the curvature remains bounded along the normalized flow, we have that along any sequence of times $\tilde{t}_n\rightarrow \infty$, there is a subsequence of times $\tilde{t}_{n_k}\rightarrow\infty$ suct that $\tilde{g}\left(\tilde{t}_{n_k}\right)$ is converging to a metric of constant curvature (this metrics may be different according to the sequence considered).
-To be able to conclude that these limit metrics are isometric to that of a standard hemisphere, we must show that the geodesic curvature of the boundary approaches 0.
+Since one can produce bounds on the derivatives of the curvature from bounds on the curvature, and the curvature remains bounded along the normalized flow, we have that along any sequence of times $\tilde{t}_n\rightarrow \infty$, there is a subsequence of times $\tilde{t}_{n_k}\rightarrow\infty$ such that $\tilde{g}\left(\tilde{t}_{n_k}\right)$ (recall that $\tilde{g}$ is the normalized flow corresponding to $g$) is converging to a metric of constant curvature (these metrics may be different according to the sequence considered).
+Notice that the metrics $\tilde{g}\left(t\right)$ have its maximum curvature uniformed bounded from below, by Propositions \ref{areaestimate} and \ref{curvatureestimate} (this precludes the flat cylinder as a possible limit), and hence the curvature approaches a positive constant -along any sequence of times.
+To be able to conclude that these limit metrics are isometric to that of a standard hemisphere, we must also show that the geodesic curvature of the boundary approaches 0.
 Let us now conclude the proof of Theorem \ref{maintheorem}.

 {\bf Finishing the proof of Theorem \ref{maintheorem}.} The only part of the statement that has not been proved in the previous discussion is that regarding the behavior of the geodesic curvature.
 Notice that